mechfish/aws-ci-demo/README.md

   machine.

-  You must also set the AWS region to either `us-east-1` or `us-west-2` regions -- the others are not supported at this time.
+  You must also set the AWS region to either `us-east-1` or `us-west-2` -- the others are not supported at this time.

   To set your AWS credentials, you can install the AWS CLI and run `aws configure`.
 Or you can set the `AWS_ACCESS_KEY_ID`,